Nineluj/FishGame/Fish/Planning/game-state.md

 ## External Interface

-These are the methods that can be used to access and manipulate the game state
+These are the methods that can be used to access and update a game state

 ```typescript
 /**